jake-knerr/cogent/README.md

 #### Application state represents the totality of the state presented to users.

-In other words, for this document application state refers to the state displayed by the application's "view."

 #### Application state is presented via a group of components, with a single root component parenting a tree of child components.

 All components have a parent component, with the only exception being the root component.